 If an installed collar seems slightly loose, the first and fastest fix is to turn the ends under on a slight downward angle instead of straight over.
 In this way, you can easily remove at least half an inch (0.5") of circumference from the top of the collar and have it escape notice.

-While any questions of initial collar sizing should have been addressed in the mock-up, this tightening technique can also prove useful if your collar gradually loosens after repeated wearing; simply rip out the first set of tacking stitches, re-tack, and relocate the hooks & eyes accordingly.
+While any questions of initial collar sizing should have been addressed in the mock-up, this tightening technique can also prove useful if your collar gradually loosens after repeated wearing; simply rip out the first set of tacking stitches, re-tack on an angle, and relocate the hooks & eyes accordingly.

 The following pages on the Star Trek Prop, Costume & Auction Authority are recommended for close-up examination of collar construction on various screen-used "TOS tunics":